lewagon/dotfiles/04-Front-End/08-Product-Design-Sprint/07-Wireframe/README.md

 > You can remove the rectangle when the margins are well placed

 When your first screen is created, you can simply duplicate it by doing a copy/paste.
 This way, each screen will keep the same margins.
-Create as many screens on your Figma as you have screens in your User Flow.
+Create as many screens on your Figma as you have screens in your user flow.

 ![Duplicate a frame to keep the margins](https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/pds_wireframe_duplicate_screen.gif)